 This week with bright high pressure, I toured these two majestic peaks side by side southwest of Hamilton.

 Ward seemed like a long shot, mostly a hike with skis.
-We had skins on by 5,500 or so and stayed on the trail passed the spring where we detoured south to the shoulder of Ward Bowl.
+We had skins on by 5,500 or so and stayed on the trail past the spring where we detoured south to the shoulder of Ward Bowl.
 It was partly filled in and looked good at the entrance, but deep in the bowl there were many rocks and trees and danger.

 Two days later, venturing up Camas Creek to the Kidney Lake basin captured our fancy so off we went.
 I was again quite skeptical as we skinned in on two inches of snow, which never became solidly more than two feet of snow.
 This years snow however is quite dense and very supportive and we were able to skinned without collapsing all the way to the summit.
 The summit of Camas peak is an exceptional Bitterroots experience.
 With incredible views near and far of world class ski terrain and fall lines and a summit ridge which disappears in the distance servicing a half dozen avy paths south into North Fork Lost Horse, and a beautiful falline to the north and east as well, it is the skiers summit of the range.